charlierobin/unity-macos-quicklook-assets/README.md

 Sends the paths of any selected assets to the qlmanage app.

-(A complete bodge, as the qlmanage app was really only supplied to be used for debugging QuickLook extensions.)
+(A complete bodge, as the qlmanage app was really only supplied to be used for debugging QuickLook extensions.
+But it works: you get a nice QuickLook-style preview window, even with multiple asset files selected.)

 But I used it for years on systems up to Catalina, and it seemed happy enough.
 I always wanted to check it out on the more recent versions, but never seem to get around to it.